sayzlim/sayzlim.github.io/source/_posts/2014-05-08-keep-mac-desktop-clean.md

 [ ![Finder Sort by Date Added][image-2] ][3]

 One way you can do it, without relying third party apps is to arrange all the documents by added date.
-In OS X Mavericks, you can do it by pressing `Command+J` and choose how you want to sort or arrange the files.
+In OS X Mavericks, you can do it by pressing `Command-J` and choose how you want to sort or arrange the files.
 Once a week, you can remove files that have been added for longer than a week manually.

 Here is another tip to make your Finder looks clean.
 Hide the rest of columns and only leave **size** visible.
 The extra space can accommodate lengthy filename.